aether1n/eatree/README.md

 # Eatree - A Timberman Remake

 Eatree is an arcade-style game in which the player controls the bear named Oak.
+It is a remake from the game [Timberman](https://store.steampowered.com/app/398710/Timberman/).
 In the center there’s a large tree that can have branches on it.
 The player is tasked with navigating Oak to eat the woods from the tree, while at the same time must evade the branches that are coming from above.